Daniel-Mietchen/datascience/nih-strategic-plan.md

 # About
-Following a request from the US Congress, the National Institutes of Health (NIH) are currently working on a 5 year [Strategic Plan](http://www.nih.gov/about/strategic-plan/) and [inviting public feedback][1] on their [framework for the plan](http://www.nih.gov/about/strategic-plan/strategic-plan-2015.pdf) by August 16.
-This process is somewhat separate from strategic plans being developed in the individual Institutes and Centers that make up the NIH.
-The current framework outlines a number of Areas of Opportunity that Apply Across Biomedicine as follows:
+Following a request from the US Congress, the National Institutes of Health (NIH) are currently working on a 5 year [Strategic Plan](http://www.nih.gov/about/strategic-plan/) and developed a [framework for the plan](http://www.nih.gov/about/strategic-plan/strategic-plan-2015.pdf), on which they [invited public feedback](http://grants.nih.gov/grants/guide/notice-files/NOT-OD-15-118.html) by August 16, 2015.
+This strategic planning process is somewhat separate from strategic plans being developed in the individual Institutes, Centers and Offices (IOCs) that make up the NIH.

+The current framework outlines a number of *Areas of Opportunity that Apply Across Biomedicine*, which are being referred to in the questions:
  - Promote Fundamental Science
    - Basic science is the foundation for progress
    - Consequences of basic science discoveries are often unpredictable
    - Advances in clinical research methodologies stimulate scientific progress
-     - advances in almost any X stimulate scientific progress, so this is a tautology, unless perhaps in case it is referring to the spiral nature of research progress
    - Leaps in technology often catalyze major scientific advances
    - Data science increases the impact and efficiency of research
  - Improve Health Promotion and Disease Prevention